croservices/cro/docs/reference/cro-http-router.md

 }
 ```

-To get all form data or query data, a hash named parameter may be used with the
+To get all query string data, a hash named parameter may be used (optionally
-`is query` or `is form-data` traits:
+with the `is query` trait):

 ```
 my $app = route {
-    # Get a hash of all form parameters
+    # Get a hash of all query string parameters
-    get -> 'search', 'advanced', :%params is form-data {
+    get -> 'search', 'advanced', :%params {
         ...
     }
 }